evvive/call-language/docs/getting_started.md

 git clone https://github.com/evvive/call-language
 ```

-Now with your favorite text editor create a new file and copy this example
+Now with your favorite text editor create a new file and call it
+`hello_world.call.asm` in the call directory and
+copy this example
 ```asm
 ; Hello, World program
 inc  STDLIB